Investigation of the collisionless plasmoid instability based on gyrofluid and gyrokinetic integrated approach: Results on the plasmoid onset

 As a first general comment, we observe, by comparing gyrofluid and gyrokinetic simulations with the same indices $p$ and $r$, that, in terms just of appearance or absence of plasmoids, gyrofluid simulations agree with the gyrokinetic ones.
 Therefore, in this respect, we can conclude that the quasi-static closure for the electrons and the suppression of ion gyrocenter fluctuations, do not affect critically the stability of the nonlinear current sheet.
 However, as will be discussed in the next Sections, differences appear in terms of the number and size of plasmoids.
 In particular, when more than one plasmoid is observed, this is indicated in table \ref{table1}, generically, as 'several plasmoids'.
 The number of plasmoids in the same simulation can indeed vary in time, as plasmoids can form at different times and pairs of plasmoids can merge into a single one.

-These simulations are compared in the following sections.
-In particular, with the set of simulations $p=1$ and $p=2$ the effects of $\beta_e$ on the formation of plasmoids are investigated in Section \ref{ssec:betae}.
-With the set of simulations $p=3$ and $p=4$ we verify that the regime $\rho_s \gg d_e$ promotes the formation of plasmoids in Section \ref{ssec:fluid}.
+The series of simulations for $p=1$ and $p=2$ will be used to show the effect of $\beta_e$ on the formation of plasmoids, while the simulations $p=3$ and $p=4$ will be used to verify that the regime $\rho_s \ll d_e$ promotes the formation of plasmoids.